overflw/kafka-benchmarking/README.md

 You can execute the terraform configs via the corresponding make commands.

-First enter the folder with the terraform files for amazon web services (aws):
+Enter the folder with the terraform files for amazon web services (aws).
+If you have your aws credentials in place you can plan and apply the terraform config with:

     cd aws

-If you have your gcp or aws credentials in place you can now plan and apply the terraform config with:

     make apply

 To deprovision the deployed instances just run: